JuanWaldmann/webhook-receiver/readme.md

    not reprocessed
 4. **Acknowledges** the sender immediately (sub-second), deferring any real work to a background process
-5. **Processes** pending events asynchronously via a polling worker, which retries failures and gives up gracefully after a configurable number of attempts
+5. **Processes** pending events asynchronously via a polling worker, which retries failures using exponential backoff and gives up gracefully after a configurable number of attempts

 ## Architecture